sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 |:---:|:----------:|:----------------------:|---------------------------|
 | 0.1 | 02/18/2020 | Yong Zhao, Joe Leveque |      Initial version      |

-# About this Manual
-This document presents the design and implementation of feature to monitor and auto-mitigate the unhealthy of docker containers in SONiC.

 # Scope
 This document describes the high level design of feature to monitor and auto-mitigate the unhealthy of docker containers.